gradle/performance-comparisons/README.md

 ## Note about Maven performance scenarios

 You will notice that for Apache Maven, we run `clean compile` instead of compile.
-It may, at first glance, look like an unfair comparison, but it's not for a simple reason: both incremental builds and incremental compilation are broken with Maven:
+It may, at first glance, look like an unfair comparison, but it's for an important reason: both incremental builds and incremental compilation are broken with Maven:

 - incremental builds only recompile the class files which timestamps have changed, missing the dependents of those classes.